alexboia/WP-Trip-Summary/README.txt

 * Minor refactoring

 = 0.2.0 =
-* Fixed An activation issue which occured under certain conditions.
+* Fixed An activation issue which occurred under certain conditions.
 * Fixed the trip summary editor not being re-centered upon window resize;
 * Fixed the settings page not displaying the progress bar when saving, if the page has been scrolled.